pingcap/docs/tidb-cloud/migrate-mysql-shards-to-tidb-cloud.md

 - Target Cluster: fill in the Username and Password fields.
 - DB/Tables Filter: if necessary, you can specify a table filter.
 If you want to configure multiple filter rules, use , to separate the rules.

-## Perform incremental data replication from MySQL to TiDB Cloud
+## Perform incremental data migration from MySQL to TiDB Cloud

-To replicate the data changes based on binlog from a specified position in the source database to TiDB Cloud, you can use TiDB Data Migration (DM) to perform incremental replication.
+To replicate the data changes based on binlog from a specified position in the source database to TiDB Cloud, you can use TiDB Data Migration (DM) to perform incremental migration.

 ### Before you begin

-TiDB Cloud does not provide any feature about incremental data replication yet.
+TiDB Cloud does not provide any feature about incremental data migration yet.
 You need to deploy TiDB Data Migration (DM) manually.
 For detailed steps, see [Deploy a DM Cluster Using TiUP](https://docs.pingcap.com/tidb/stable/deploy-a-dm-cluster-using-tiup).

 ### Step 1.
 Add the data source